Last week a students asked me what Germans say when they are stuck mid sentence. Do they use words like um, uh, er?

 ähm (in English ‘um/ erm’), or they say äh (in English uh/ er).

-If you need proof, check this video (which, of course, is NOT, how people make speeches in Germany ☺)
+If you need proof, check this video (which, of course, is NOT, how people talk in interviews in Germany ☺)

 So, what do Germans say when they are stuck on a word?